drbawb/babou/DEVELOP.md

 - Views

 Context Chains require thoughtfulness when implementing their `TestContext` methods to ensure that the runtime will not add a potentially invalid route.
+It helps to think of implementing a context chain-link as test driven development.

 Views rely on a templating library that uses lots of reflection to achieve its flexibility.
 As such we have wrapped the underlying templating library with some considerably